bertdk/panenco/packages/ui/src/components/select/README.md

 - selectWrapperProps - object which should add if you want extends some functionality;
 - onDeleteOption - function which will be called on click by chip's close icon (for multi select)
 - filterOption - custom method to filter whether an option should be displayed in the menu (by default, filtration is performed by option label);
+- wrapperSelectSizes - object which contain 3 property l, m and s (independ from grid layout) and set size for input element;
 - ref - ref;

 Else you can using Async, Creatable and AsyncCreatable Select with next props